Obsidian GitHub Integration Setup Guide

 • Repository Name: my-obsidian-vault

-Step 4: Generate a GitHub Personal Access Token
+Step 4: Generate a GitHub Fine-Grained Personal Access Token

-1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+1. Go to GitHub Settings → Developer settings → Personal access tokens → Fine-grained tokens

 Step 5: Configure in Smithery